-As of September 2011, all local school systems are required to offer a program of instruction in financial literacy education for students in grades 3-12.
+As of September 2011, all local education agencies are required to offer a program of instruction in financial literacy education for students in grades 3-12.
 Each program of instruction must be aligned to the Maryland Personal Financial Literacy State Curriculum described below.

 The Maryland State Curriculum for Personal Financial Literacy Education